-Health and Physical Education (1 credit) - PEAK Health and Wellness.
-Must be taken in 9th or 10th grade.
+Health and Physical Education\ (1 credit)

-Visual, Performing, Applied Arts (1 credit) - A list of these classes is available in student services.

-World Language (2 credits) - Students must complete two (2) credits of the same World Language.
+Visual, Performing, Applied Arts (1 credit) - A list of these classes is available in student services. \ World Language (2 credits) - Students must complete two (2) credits of the same World Language.
+Employability Skills (1 credit)